Self-forced inspirals with spin-orbit precession: Averaging techniques for EMRI equations of motion

 \subsection{Two-timescale expansion}

-There is a related way of obtaining the above solutions via the two-timescale expansion (TTE).
-We exploit the difference between the timescales of the system by defining $\slowt \coloneqq \mr t$ as the slow time which governs the long term, secular behaviour of the system and defining $t$ as the fast time of the system that governs the short term, orbital dynamics and treating these two times independent variables.
+There is a related way of obtaining the above solutions via the TTE.
+We exploit the difference between the timescales of the system by defining $\slowt \coloneqq \mr t$ as the slow time which governs the long-term, secular behaviour of the system and defining $t$ as the fast time of the system that governs the short-term, orbital dynamics and treating these two times independent variables.

 As such, we expand the transformed variables as

 Applying this expansion to the $t$ parametrized NIT equations of motion, one finds that the equations of motion for the two-timescale expanded variables takes the form: